No. The Project 7 lessons are designed specifically for use for Project 7 clubs. (Youth pastors may also use in small groups.)

 With that said, we ask you to exercise wisdom in how you approach this.
 We feel that every school would benefit from more than one Christian-oriented club.
 We are not in competition, but we are interested in helping everyone move forward in their relationship with Christ.

-Secondly, we recommend that you partner with other clubs for M25 Projects, or even a rally of sorts.
+Secondly, we recommend that you partner with other clubs for Project 22:39, or even a rally of sorts.

 No. We only permit one club per school.
 Psalm 133:1 says, "Behold, how good and how pleasant it is for brethren to dwell together in unity!"
 Our goal is to see as many as we can brought to the fullness of the truth and saved.
 We must work together in unity.
 Project 7 isn't just about your specific youth group and church; it is about the Kingdom of God and the Church.
 Join together!